 Jennifer Mitchell, PhD is the Deputy Associate Chief of Staff for Research and Development, San Francisco VA Medical Center and Associate Professor, Departments of Neurology and Psychiatry at UCSF, where she oversees a research program focused on understanding the neural mechanisms responsible for impulsivity and addiction in relation to stress, anxiety, depression, and trauma (PTSD) and on developing novel treatment strategies for these conditions.
 She has completed a number of human clinical trials and currently serves as Principal Investigator on a pivotal, FDA-guided multisite clinical studies assessing the effects of MDMA on PTSD.
 As part of the BCSP, she helps with regulatory and compliance oversight and with study design and implementation.

-Bob Jesse has been a quiet, driving force behind the contemporary psychedelic renaissance.
-He was instrumental in forming the psilocybin research team at Johns Hopkins and has co-authored several of its papers.
-He has led the drafting of foundational documents: a Code of Ethics for Spiritual Guides (1995), an amicus brief (2005) for the U.S. Supreme Court in a successful religious liberty case, and a statement on Open Science (2017) now signed by numerous leaders in the psychedelic field.
-Earlier in life, Bob trained at Hopkins in electrical engineering and computer science, consulted for AT&T Bell Labs, and worked at Oracle, lastly as a VP of business development.
+Bob Jesse has long been a quiet, guiding force behind the contemporary psychedelic renaissance.
+He was instrumental in forming the psilocybin research team at Johns Hopkins, helped to set its course, co-authored its influential 2006 paper among others, and continues as part of that team.
+He has led the drafting of foundational documents: a Code of Ethics for Spiritual Guides (1995), an amicus brief (2005) for the U.S. Supreme Court in a successful religious liberty case, and a statement on Open Science (2017) now signed by numerous leaders in the field.
+He has served on boards and advises various individuals and groups in the space, including the Berkeley Center for the Science of Psychedelics.
+Earlier in life, Bob trained at Hopkins in electrical engineering and computer science, consulted for AT&T Bell Labs, and worked at Oracle as a VP of business development.